Jmiller1294/js-stock-project/README.md

 # js-stock-project

-js-stock-project is a application that allows you to log in as a user, search from a list of stocks and add and delete stocks to your portfolio.
+js-stock-project is a application that allows you to log in as a user, search from a list of stocks, and add and delete stocks to your portfolio.

 ## Installation